Redondela – Pontevedra

 Berto crossing the bridge Pontesampaio

-A very steep uphill in Arcade
+A very steep hill in Arcade

-Narrow country lanes that took us into the woodlands
+Narrow country lanes leading to the woodlands

-Walking on an old pilgrim way:
+Walking on an old pilgrim path:

 The ancient stone paved pilgrim way

-Such a privilege to walk on this ancient road
+We felt privileged to walk on this ancient road

 A Korean couple with hiking and camping equipment on their backs